open-ag3ntx/agent-tools/todo/prompt.md

 ## Key Rules

-✅ Create all todos BEFORE starting work
+Create all todos BEFORE starting work
-✅ Update todos IMMEDIATELY after completing each step ✅ Use clear, action-oriented titles ("Set up Tailwind CSS" not "Tailwind") ✅ Use consistent workflow names for related todos
+Update todos IMMEDIATELY after completing each step Use clear, action-oriented titles ("Set up Tailwind CSS" not "Tailwind") Use consistent workflow names for related todo

-❌ Don't skip todo creation for multi-step tasks
+Don't skip todo creation for multi-step tasks
-❌ Don't forget to update todos as you progress
+Don't forget to update todos as you progress
-❌ Don't use delete for marking work done (use update_todo instead)
+Don't use delete for marking work done (use update_todo instead)

 ## Example